 - Porcelain tiles cost more than ceramic, but they are stronger, better for higher traffic areas, and available in large formats up to two feet square!

 - Real stone and marble tiles are much more expensive and more difficult to work with.
 They can also be porous and may need to be sealed.
-There are, however, some very realistic and smart engineered faux alternatives out there.
+There are, however, some very realistic and smart engineered faux alternatives available.

 - Subway tiles are typically 3 x 6 inches, and, as the name suggests, were often used in subways in the US.
-They are often white, and can be laid in a variety of patterns, including herringbone!
+They are traditionally white, but come in a variety of colors and can be laid in a variety of patterns, including herringbone!

 - Mosaic tiles are small tiles that have been used to create decorative patterns for millennia.
 These days, mosaics are often supplied on a pre-made cloth backing, which makes applying them much easier than it used to be!